HeavyMedl/heavymedl.github.io/public/cv.md

 ~ Costco eCommerce | Issaquah, WA
 ~ July 2016 - July 2019

-- Implemented SMS notifications for our LTL (less-than-truckload) carriers.
+- Implemented SMS notifications for our less-than-truckload (LTL) carriers.
-- Spearheading another site redesign, introducing React to Costco's technology stack.
+- Spearheaded a site redesign to introduce React into Costco's technology stack.
 - Integrated gas prices into the Costco warehouse locator.
-- Implemented a member validation service for customer profiles.
+- Developed a member validation service for customer profiles.
-- Developed timelines to accommodate deadlines.
+- Created timelines to meet project deadlines.
-- Led teams of off-shore contractors.
+- Led teams of offshore contractors.

 **Software Engineer II | Full-stack**
 ~ Costco eCommerce | Issaquah, WA
 ~ July 2014 - July 2016

-- Assumed leadership role mentoring junior engineers and interns.
+- Took on a leadership role by mentoring junior engineers and interns.
-- Collaborated with QA, BAs, UX designers, and business stakeholders to deliver a responsive redesign of Costco's entire property, with notable flows like Checkout, Warehouse Locator, Product Page, etc.
+- Worked closely with QA teams, Business Analysts, UX designers, and business stakeholders to successfully redesign Costco's entire website, focusing on key processes such as Checkout, Warehouse Locator, and Product Pages.
-- Brought then-modern build tools to Costco's eCommerce development workflow including, but not limited to, webpack, SASS, and Mocha.
+- Introduced modern build tools to enhance Costco's eCommerce development workflow, including Webpack, SASS, and Mocha.

 **Software Engineer I | Full-stack**
 ~ Costco eCommerce | Issaquah, WA
 ~ July 2013 - July 2014

-- Built a manual authentication service that allowed customers to manage their membership details
+- Developed a manual authentication service that enabled customers to manage their membership details.
-- Integrated internal and external web services
+- Integrated both internal and external web services.
-- Performed general maintenance on applications
+- Conducted general maintenance on applications.
-- Bi-weekly on-call responsibilities triaging production issues
+- Handled bi-weekly on-call responsibilities for triaging production issues.
-- Collaborated with Dev Ops, Sterling OMS, and Networking teams
+- Collaborated with the DevOps, Sterling OMS, and Networking teams.

 **Software Engineer Intern | Full-stack**
 ~ Costco eCommerce | Issaquah, WA
 ~ April 2013 - July 2013

-Started my SW career with a software engineering internship at the Costco HQ in Issaquah, WA.
-I was embedded within the Costco eCommerce team responsible for delivering costco.com and costco.ca.
-I was introduced to Costco’s large, distributed architecture and a suite of [un]customized IBM products including WebSphere Commerce, DB2, and MQ.
+I started my software career with an internship in software engineering at Costco's headquarters in Issaquah, WA.
+During this internship, I was a member of the eCommerce team responsible for managing Costco's websites, costco.com and costco.ca.
+I was exposed to Costco's extensive distributed architecture and worked with various IBM products, both customized and non-customized, including WebSphere Commerce, DB2, and MQ.

 ## Education